 Whitehaven Beach, Australia

 About 550 miles north of Brisbane, the Whitsundays are a 74-island archipelago beloved by recreational sailors.
-The turquoise waters of Whitehaven Beach are rendered even more dramatic against the bone-white sand, which is more than 98 percent silica, or eroded quartz; its presence is a geological mystery, because the mineral isn’t found in these parts.
-The resulting sand is powder soft and cool to the touch, and it was nicknamed “whispering sand” by the Ngaro people due to the way it squeaks underfoot.
+The turquoise waters of Whitehaven Beach are rendered even more dramatic against the bone-white sand, which is more than 98 percent silica, or eroded quartz.
+The quartz’s presence is a geological mystery because the mineral isn’t found in these parts.
+The resulting sand is powder-soft and cool to the touch, and it was called “whispering sand” by the Indigenous Ngaro people due to the way it squeaks underfoot.
 While here, you may encounter baby lemon sharks, blue soldier crabs, goannas, and white-bellied sea eagles.
-You can camp on the beach’s southern end, although most travelers stay on the mainland in Airlie Beach or on neighboring Hamilton Island and then access Whitehaven for a day trip by seaplane, helicopter, jet boat, or even a privately chartered yacht.
+You can camp on the beach’s southern end, although most travelers stay on the mainland in Airlie Beach or on neighboring Hamilton Island, and then access Whitehaven for a day trip by seaplane, helicopter, jet boat, or even a privately chartered yacht.

 The karst limestone cliffs behind Railay Beach are popular among rock climbers.